How a file becomes a signed root.

 - File bytes.
 Chunking and hashing happen in your browser before anything is sent.

 - Private keys.
 BitSeal does not generate, receive, or custody user private keys.
-The Authority's own private key is isolated in a secrets environment.
+The Authority's own private key is held inside an AWS KMS HSM and cannot be exported.

 - Filename ambiguity.
 The ledger does store filename, size, and MIME type as metadata, but the seal's cryptographic identity is the root.
 Those fields are advisory, not part of what was signed.